Red Deer, Alberta: Infrastructure

 Red Deer receives its drinking water supply from the Red Deer River which is treated and distributed throughout the city.
 One distinct feature of the water distribution system is the Horton Water Spheroid which, at the time of its construction in 1957, was the world's largest spheroid shaped reservoir.

 Water from the Red Deer water treatment plant is distributed to neighbouring communities including Red Deer County, Lacombe, Blackfalds and Ponoka as managed by the North Red Deer Regional Water Services Commission.
-Wastewater is collected and sent to the City of Red Deer wastewater treatment plant which treats the sewage with a combination of grit traps, a primary clarifier, biological nutrient removal bioreactors, secondary clarifiers, and UV disinfection.
-Solids generated from the treatment process are treated using dissolved air flotation, anaerobic digestion, and biosolids lagoons.
-Treated effluent is then discharged back into the Red Deer River downstream of the water treatment plant.

 Education

 Post-secondary

 Red Deer Polytechnic (RDP), formerly Red Deer College, was founded in 1964 as Red Deer Junior College.
 RDP offers certificates, diplomas, advanced certificates, applied degrees, bachelor's degrees, academic upgrading and apprenticeship in over 75 different career and academic programs, including the creative and liberal arts, engineering, and trades.

 Secondary

 Three school authorities operate in Red Deer.

 Founded in 1887, the Red Deer Public School District serves 10,000 students in thirty schools.
-Offering a wide range of programming, including French Immersion from K-12, the district not only meets the needs of children and youth from the City of Red Deer and welcomes international students from around the world.
-Lindsay Thurber Comprehensive High School and Hunting Hills High School provide a large number of program options for students of high school age.
+Offering a wide range of programming, including French Immersion from K-12, the district hosts international students from around the world.
+They operate Lindsay Thurber Comprehensive High School and Hunting Hills High School.

-Founded in 1909, when the Daughters of Wisdom, a religious order from France, accepted the challenge of the Tinchebray Fathers, also from France, to offer Catholic schooling in Red Deer, Red Deer Catholic Regional Schools (RDCRS) welcomes almost 7,000 students in five Central Alberta communities, including Red Deer.
+Founded in 1909, when the Daughters of Wisdom, a religious order from France, accepted the challenge of the Tinchebray Fathers, also from France, to offer Catholic schooling in Red Deer, Red Deer Catholic Regional Schools (RDCRS) welcomes over 10,000 students in six Central Alberta communities, including Red Deer.
 They operate École Secondaire Notre Dame High School and St. Joseph's High School.

-Greater North Central Francophone Education Region No. 2's school École La Prairie is a French school located near downtown Red Deer that offers pre-kindergarten through grade 9 programs.
+Greater North Central Francophone Education Region No. 2's school École La Prairie is a French school near downtown Red Deer that offers pre-kindergarten through grade 9 programs.
 It offers all courses in French to a population of 119 students whose first language is French.